DanielBMarkham/Info-Ops/manuscript/chapter7.md

 What we do is develop out the detail in our lists until we're ready to spin off some **Business Realized** chunks of work to other groups.
 This is called modularization.
 And to do that, we have to talk about adding and working with details in our three buckets: Behavior, Structure, and Supplementals.

+### Did you get it?

+We took a whirlwind tour of a slew of oddball projects, hopefully enough that you realize that whatever project you have, the tags we've learned about will work with it.

+{/blurb}